brandonleichty/Movie-Tracker-JS/README.md

 Movie Tracker was designed as my final project for Threehouse's Full Stack JavaScript [Techdegree](https://join.teamtreehouse.com/techdegree/ "Treehouse Techdegree").

-This project uses a handful of technologoes, including but not limited to:
+This project uses a handful of technologies, including but not limited to:

 ![Movie Tracker Tech Stack](/README_Images/TechStack.png)